-- Lightly grease an 8×12-inch baking pan with cooking oil spray or butter.
+- Lightly grease an 8×12-inch baking pan (I use a 9×13-inch which results in a thinner brownie, but I love this Wilton pan!) with cooking oil spray or butter.
 Line with baking paper; set aside.

 - Combine melted butter, oil and sugars together in a medium bowl and whisk.
 Add the eggs and vanilla; beat until lighter in colour (another minute).
 I did this by hand but you can probably do this using an electric mixer.

 - Sift in flour, cocoa powder and salt.
 Gently fold the dry ingredients into the wet ingredients until just combined.
 Take your time with this step and go slow (if you over-mix, your brownie may not turn out fudgey).

 - Fold in most of the chocolate pieces, saving some to sprinkle on top.

 - Pour batter into prepared pan, smoothing the top out evenly, and top with remaining chocolate pieces and the chocolate chips.
 The chocolate chips are optional, but I think they are a game-changer.

 - Baking time will depend on your oven, the recipe recommends baking for 25-30 minutes for just under-done brownies (fudgier texture) or until the centre of the brownies no longer jiggles and is just set to the touch.
 I need about 40-45 minutes in my oven.
 Keep an eye out on it and do not let it overcook.
 They should be slightly underdone if you want them really fudgy.